Signed in as:

 Romans 12:12

 Stewarding the Temple: Health is a sacred trust.
 The body is not merely flesh and bone— it is a vessel, a temple, designed for purpose and endurance.
 Strength and vitality are not only for personal benefit but for fulfilling the mission one is called to.
 True wellness goes beyond outward appearance; it includes peace of mind, rest for the soul, and resilience in spirit.
-Caring for one’s health honors the life that has been given.
+Caring for one’s health honours the life that has been given.
 Discipline, balance, and gratitude for nourishment are not duties but expressions of reverence.
 In times of weakness, divine strength becomes most visible, and healing is never out of reach.
 Health is a form of wealth, not only for the sake of productivity, but for presence— for walking in love, serving with energy, and living fully each day entrusted to us.

 The Wealth of Relationships: No life is meant to be lived in isolation.
 The richness of connection— whether through family, friendship, or community— is a profound blessing.
 Relationships are not transactions; they are sacred bonds that shape, sharpen, and strengthen.
 A word of encouragement, a moment of listening, a shared burden— these are treasures not measured in currency.
 The company one keeps can elevate the soul, speak life into dreams, and provide shelter in storms.
 Unity is powerful.
 Forgiveness is freedom.
 And love, given freely, multiplies.
 Investing in others brings eternal return.
 To walk alongside others, with humility and grace, is to experience one of the greatest forms of wealth: the joy of genuine fellowship.